caps-tum/autopin-plus/Configuration.md

 ## clustsafe

-The ```clustsafe``` performance monitor can read the current energy levels from the ClustSafe devices made by MEGware.
+The ```clustsafe``` performance monitor can read the current energy levels from the ClustSafe devices made by MEGWARE.

 See also: http://www.megware.com/en/produkte_leistungen/eigenentwicklungen/clustsafe-71-8.aspx